-(a) Users shall not erase, remake, or make unusable anyone else's computer, information, files, programs or disks.
-In addition to any other disciplinary action or legal action that may occur, any user violating this rule shall be liable for any and all damages for the replacement of any damage to the computer, information, files, programs or disks.

-(b) Users shall not let other persons use their name, log-on, password, or files for any reason (except for authorized staff members.)

-(c) Users shall not use or try to discover another user's password.

-(d) Users shall not use Randolph Public Schools computers or networks for non-instructional or non-administrative purposes (e.g., games or activities for personal profit).

-(e) Users shall not use the computer for unlawful purposes, such as illegal copying or installation of unauthorized software.

-(f) Users shall not copy, change, or transfer any software or documentation provided by the Randolph Public Schools District, teachers, or other students without permission from the network administrators.

-(g) Users shall not write, produce, generate, copy, propagate, or attempt to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any computer's memory, file system, or software.
-Such software is often called a bug, virus, worm, Trojan horse, or similar name.

-(h) Users shall not use the computer to annoy or harass others with language, images, or threats.Users shall not access or create any obscene or objectionable information, language, or images.(i) Users shall not tamper with computers, networks, printers, or other associated equipment except as directed by the teacher or network administrator.

-(j) Hacking - alternating software or hardware or manipulating or circumventing security systems to gain unauthorized access or direct use of the operating system software.

-(k) Harassment/Nuisance - Interference with another user's ability to make effective use of computing privileges.

-(1) Mere access to resources not specifically granted to the user, whether damage is done or not, constitutes electronic trespassing, and will not be tolerated.
+- (a) Users shall not erase, remake, or make unusable anyone else's computer, information, files, programs or disks.
+In addition to any other disciplinary action or legal action that may occur, any user violating this rule shall be liable for any and all damages for the replacement of any damage to the computer, information, files, programs or disks. - (b) Users shall not let other persons use their name, log-on, password, or files for any reason (except for authorized staff members.) - (c) Users shall not use or try to discover another user's password. - (d) Users shall not use Randolph Public Schools computers or networks for non-instructional or non-administrative purposes (e.g., games or activities for personal profit). - (e) Users shall not use the computer for unlawful purposes, such as illegal copying or installation of unauthorized software. - (f) Users shall not copy, change, or transfer any software or documentation provided by the Randolph Public Schools District, teachers, or other students without permission from the network administrators. - (g) Users shall not write, produce, generate, copy, propagate, or attempt to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any computer's memory, file system, or software.
+Such software is often called a bug, virus, worm, Trojan horse, or similar name. - (h) Users shall not use the computer to annoy or harass others with language, images, or threats.
+Users shall not access or create any obscene or objectionable information, language, or images. - (i) Users shall not tamper with computers, networks, printers, or other associated equipment except as directed by the teacher or network administrator. - (j) Hacking alternating software or hardware or manipulating or circumventing security systems to gain unauthorized access or direct use of the operating system software. - (k) Harassment/Nuisance Interference with another user's ability to make effective use of computing privileges. - (l) Mere access to resources not specifically granted to the user, whether damage is done or not, constitutes electronic trespassing, and will not be tolerated.
 Damages incurred will be considered to constitute electronic vandalism.

+- (m.)
+Use of a VPN (Virtual Private Network) is not allowed without authorization. - (n.)
+Students shall not record others (photographs, videotaping, sound recording, etc.) or otherwise transmit images and/or sounds of another person or persons without direct administrative approval and consent of the person(s) being recorded, other than recording of persons participating in school activities that are open to the public.